gardner-lab/printimage/README.md

 ### THINGS I NEED TO FIX

-This requires a stitching stage with good precision, and currently actually requires the Physik-Instrumente hexapod controller!
+- This requires a stitching stage with good precision, and currently actually requires the Physik-Instrumente hexapod controller!
 Sorry...
 I'll see about fixing that, or helping someone with other hardware to write a patch.
+- I need to figure out at what size and zoom to print the test object!

 ### How?

+Zero: Set your desired print zoom level...?
+Still working on this.

+First, focus within the IP-Dip (yielding a fluorescent image that appears approximately Gaussian).
+Use `Calibrate / Save baseline image` to save the default brightness at the camera.

-Follow the instructions regarding "Finding 0" in "Printing" (below in this document), and use the `Calibrate / Calibrate vignetting compensation` menu item to begin.
+Second, find the substrate: follow the instructions regarding "Finding 0" in "Printing" (below in this document), and use the `Calibrate / Calibrate vignetting compensation` menu item to begin.
 This will:
 - Load and print a "cube" (actually a rectangular prism) of the size defined at the top of `calibrate_vignetting_slide.m`.
 - Servo the stitching stage over the printed cube near its surface (currently `height - 2` um) and measure the brightness at lots of points
 - Fit a curve to the measured brightnesses